 Current Conditions

 As defined in the Clean Water Act, effluent limitation means any restriction on “quantities, discharge rates, and concentrations of ‘pollutants’ which are ‘discharged’ from ‘point sources’ into ‘waters of the United States,’ the waters of the “contiguous zone,” or the ocean.”
 (40 CFR § 122.2).
 The CWA also requires the implementation of effluent limitations as stringent as necessary to meet water quality standards established pursuant to state or federal law [33 U.S.C., §1311(b)(1)(C); 40 C.F.R.
 122.44(d)(1)].
 NPDES permits must contain effluent limitations that control all pollutants that “are or may be discharged at a level which will cause, have the reasonable potential to cause, or contribute to an excursion above any state water quality standard, including state narrative criteria for water quality.”
 (40 C.F.R. § 122.44(d)(1)(i).)
 When Regional Water Boards have determined that there is a reasonable potential for the effluent to cause or contribute to an exceedance of the narrative toxicity objective the effluent limitations are expressed in permits as either numeric or narrative effluent limitations.
-There are a variety of ways in which numeric acute and chronic toxicity effluent limits are expressed in permits.
+There are a variety of ways in which numeric acute and chronic toxicity effluent limitations are expressed in permits.

 Chronic Toxicity Effluent Limitations